an1mehacker/SR-Economy-Simulator/README.md

 My attempt at creating a dynamic economy inspired by the game Space Rangers HD: A War Apart along with the changes that I think makes trading more interesting.

-To use this project, run main.py and enter a desired amount for the needed parameters in the code itself.
+To use this project, run main.py and enter a desired amount for the market parameters

 Summary:
 - One Market class is generated to display a trade good.